agoragames/activity_feed/README.markdown

 ## Compatibility

-The gem has been built and tested under Ruby 1.9.2-p290
+The gem has been built and tested under Ruby 1.9.2-p290 and Ruby 1.9.3-p0

 ## Installation